ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 .. highlight:: haskell

-This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/91>`_.
+This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/111>`_.
+It previously underwent a round of review `at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/91>`_.

 .. contents::